dc-js/dc.js/wiki/api.md

 #### .overlayGeoJson(json, name, keyAccessor) - **mandatory**
 Use this function to insert a new GeoJson map layer.
 This function can be invoked multiple times if you have multiple GeoJson data layer to render on top of each other.
+If you overlay mutiple layers with the same name the new overlay will simply override the existing one.

 Parameters:
 * json - GeoJson feed